POSEIDON-SCRIPTS/Documentation/scripts/pos-timesync/config-examples/config.lua.md

     -- Weather synchronization settings
-    UseWeather = true,  -- Whether to use the in-game weather synchronization system (default: true) CityRealWeather = false,  -- City name to fetch real-time weather data (leave as false if you don't want to use real-world weather data)
+    UseWeather = true,  -- Whether to use the in-game weather synchronization system (default: true) CityRealWeather = 'Bucharest',  -- City name to fetch real-time weather data (leave as false if you don't want to use real-world weather data)
     RealWeatherCache = 180,  -- Time (in seconds) to cache the real-world weather data.
 Set to 0 or false to disable weather fetching from real-world sources.

     -- Default weather pattern settings
-    WeatherPattern = 'Christmas2',  -- Default weather pattern when CityRealWeather is off (e.g., "Apocalypse", "Thunderstorm")
+    WeatherPattern = false,  -- Default weather pattern when CityRealWeather is off (e.g., "Apocalypse", "Thunderstorm")

     -- Snow-related settings
     SnowInWeatherSnow = true,  -- If true, snow will cover the ground when the weather is snowy (if weather snow is enabled).